-‘It is nothing but a human tragedy’: Madras High Court on migrant crisis
+‘It is a human tragedy’: Madras HC on migrant crisis; Centre, state asked to file data by May 22

-The court gave the Centre and the Tamil Nadu government time till May 22 to respond to questions about its handling of the crisis.
+The court made the observations while hearing a habeas corpus petition seeking the production of around 400 Tamil workers who were stranded in Maharashtra.

 The Madras High Court on Friday directed the Centre and the Tamil Nadu government to submit an action taken report on the measures taken to alleviate the sufferings of migrants on the move amid the coronavirus lockdown, saying their “pathetic condition” is “nothing but a human tragedy”, Live Law reported.

-The court made these observations while considering a habeas corpus petition seeking production of around 400 Tamil workers who were stated to be stranded in Sangli district of Maharashtra.
+The court made these observations while hearing a habeas corpus petition seeking the production of around 400 Tamil workers who were reportedly stranded in Sangli district of Maharashtra.

 A bench of Justices N Kirubakaran and R Hemalatha observed that the governments of all states should have extended their “human services to those migrant labourers”.
 “It is a pity to see the migrant labourers walking for days together to reach their native places and in the process, some of them had lost their lives due to accidents,” the court said.
 “One cannot control their tears after seeing the pathetic condition of migrant labourers shown in the media for the last month.
 It is nothing but a human tragedy.”